RediSearch/RediSearch/docs/docs/indexing/_index.md

 ```
 ## Index JSON arrays as VECTOR

-Starting with RediSearch 2.6.0, you can index a JSONPath leading to an array of numeric values as a VECTOR type in the index schema.
+Starting with Search and Query 2.6.0, you can index a JSONPath leading to an array of numeric values as a VECTOR type in the index schema.

 For example, let's assume that our JSON items include an array of vector embeddings, where each vector represent an image of the product.
 To index these vectors, specify the JSONPath `$.embedding` in the schema definition during index creation: